Gulag: Geography

 In the early days of Gulag, the locations for the camps were chosen primarily for the isolated conditions involved.
 Remote monasteries in particular were frequently reused as sites for new camps.
 The site on the Solovetsky Islands in the White Sea is one of the earliest and also most noteworthy, taking root soon after the Revolution in 1918.
 The colloquial name for the islands, "Solovki", entered the vernacular as a synonym for the labor camp in general.
 It was presented to the world as an example of the new Soviet method for "re-education of class enemies" and reintegrating them through labor into Soviet society.
-Initially the inmates, largely Russian intelligentsia, enjoyed relative freedom (within the natural confinement of the islands).
-Local newspapers and magazines were published and even some scientific research was carried out (e.g., a local botanical garden was maintained but unfortunately later lost completely).
-Eventually Solovki turned into an ordinary Gulag camp; in fact some historians maintain that it was a pilot camp of this type.
-In 1929 Maxim Gorky visited the camp and published an apology for it.
-The report of Gorky's trip to Solovki was included in the cycle of impressions titled "Po Soiuzu Sovetov," Part V, subtitled "Solovki."
+Initially the inmates, largely Russian intelligentsia, enjoyed relative freedom within the natural confinement of the islands.

+Local newspapers and magazines were published.
+Even some scientific research was carried out, e.g., a local botanical garden was maintained but unfortunately later lost completely.
+Eventually, Solovki turned into an ordinary Gulag camp.
+Some historians maintain that it was a pilot camp of this type.
+In 1929, Maxim Gorky visited the camp and published an apology for it.
+The report of Gorky's trip to Solovki was included in the cycle of impressions titled "Po Soiuzu Sovetov", Part V, subtitled "Solovki."
 In the report, Gorky wrote that "camps such as 'Solovki' were absolutely necessary."

-With the new emphasis on Gulag as the means of concentrating cheap labor, new camps were then constructed throughout the Soviet sphere of influence, wherever the economic task at hand dictated their existence (or was designed specifically to avail itself of them, such as the White Sea-Baltic Canal or the Baikal Amur Mainline), including facilities in big cities — parts of the famous Moscow Metro and the Moscow State University new campus were built by forced labor.
+With the new emphasis on Gulag as the means of concentrating cheap labor, new camps were then constructed throughout the Soviet sphere of influence, wherever the economic task at hand dictated their existence, or was designed specifically to avail itself of them, such as the White Sea–Baltic Canal or the Baikal–Amur Mainline, including facilities in big cities — parts of the famous Moscow Metro and the Moscow State University new campus were built by forced labor.
 Many more projects during the rapid industrialisation of the 1930s, war-time and post-war periods were fulfilled on the backs of convicts.
 The activity of Gulag camps spanned a wide cross-section of Soviet industry.
 Gorky organized in 1933 a trip of 120 writers and artists to the White Sea–Baltic Canal, 36 of them wrote a propaganda book about the construction published in 1934 and destroyed in 1937.